cloudopskube/cloudopskube.github.io/_posts/2025-01-27-Implementing Workload Identity Federation with Terraform and Kubernetes.md

 ### 2. Monitoring Setup

-- Regular Audit and Review
+- Regular Audit and Review.
+Below example shows how to retain the signin logs for an entra service principal. we can use similar configuration for managed identities as well.

 ```hcl
 # monitoring.tf